openHPI/TeachingTeamGuidelines/docs/courseadministration/addcontent/learningunits/lti.md

 ![Available values for LTI Providers and Save Action](../../../img/11/LTI_4.png)

-*Fig. 04: Available values for LTI Providers and Save Action*
+*Available values for LTI Providers and Save Action*
 </center>

 Once you put all required values in, you could save the LTI provider and use it in one of the exercises as shown below.